CommRogue/ContextualLogging/README.md

 ```

 ### Automatic Context Propagation
 This library includes an optional feature that allows automatic propagation of Reactor's Context to the MDC (Mapped Diagnostic Context).
-It lets you write log messages without using the above methods, and within any Reactor operator, and still have the Context appear in your log messages.\
+It lets you write log messages without using the above methods, and within any Reactor operator, and still have the Context appear in your log messages.
-It uses Reactor's `Hooks.enableAutomaticContextPropagation()` internally.\
+It uses Reactor's `Hooks.enableAutomaticContextPropagation()` internally.\\
-However, using this feature is discouraged as it greatly impacts performance, due to the burden of having to write and remove from the MDC on every operator call.
+Using this feature is discouraged as it greatly impacts performance, due to the burden of having to write and remove from the MDC on every operator call.

 #### Example Usage
 You may enable this feature in your Spring project by specifying fields to be automatically propagated in `logging.propagate-context.fields`: